Jhonve/GCN-Denoiser/README.md

 ### Prerequisites:

 - Hardware: Personal computer with NVIDIA GPU.
-- Environments: CUDA10.0, Windows system (network training part can also be uesd on Linux).
+- Environments: CUDA10.0, Windows system (network training part can also be used on Linux).

 ### Third Party Library: